hmongouachon/jQuery-rest-spa-starter/README.md

 - Based on html5 boilerplate [https://html5boilerplate.com/].
 - Responsive using Imperavi Kube css library
-- Js code use IIFE method with some pre-built functions like : route / page transitions
+- Js code use jQuery with IIFE method and some pre-built functions like : route / page transitions
 - Optimized for api rest calls
 - Dynamic content is compiled with handlebar.js